gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

  Within 20 epochs was getting desired results.

 # Depth + Mask prediction Model

 For solving this problem we need \
-1)Common head to dervice features \
+1)Common head to derive features \
 2)Seperate decoder for Depth prediction and Mask prediction which accepts features as input derived from 1 step

 Encoder : \